-- Place potatoes in a large pot and cover with one inch of cold water.
+- Add the potatoes to a 4-qt. pot and cover with one inch of cold water.

-- Bring to a boil and then reduce heat to maintain a steady rolling boil.
-Cook until potatoes are fork tender (approximately 20 minutes).
-Be careful not to over cook, or the potatoes will become too starchy.
+- Bring to a boil and then reduce the heat to a maintain a simmer.
+Cook until potatoes are fork tender all the way through (approximately 15-20 minutes).
+Be careful not to overcook or the potatoes will become too starchy.

-- Stir in chives, onion powder, white pepper and kosher salt.
+- Stir in sour cream, chives, onion powder, white pepper and kosher salt.